rwtechwiki/rwtechwiki.github.io/ScoreRun/scorerunrules.md

 ### General Guidelines
 - A Score Run is a test of skill for traditional Rain World gameplay.
 - All runs should be submitted with a full screenshot of the 'statistics' screen.
-- Runs with a score above 50k should be recorded.
+- Runs with a score above 50k must be recorded in video and made available somewhere for evaluation.
 - Starving is not allowed unless a rule states otherwise.

 ### Specific Rules